richelbilderbeek/the_richel_setup/README.md

 On the other hand, it *is* my personal setup.
 The major reason for chosing this name, is that I lacked a better one.

+*Update*: At the moment I consider calling it 'The Good Boy' setup, as it tries to follow all Good Practices.

 Names I considered are:

  * The dual-XOR setup, as `main`s must be exclusive to each project